LostInZoom/cartagen/docs/user_guide.rst

     agent.constraints.append(squareness)
     agent.constraints.append(granularity)

   3. Run the agents, i.e. start their life cycle iteratively.
-To run the agents, you have to use .. method:: run_agents(agents, lifecycle='basic', store_states=False, verbose=0)
+To run the agents, you have to use:
+  .. method:: run_agents(agents, lifecycle='basic', store_states=False, verbose=0)

     - ''agents'' is a list of agents to run.
     - ''lifecycle'' chooses the type of life cycle to apply on the agents (only the basic is implemented for now)